kakkoyun/the-zen-of-prometheus/site/content/index.md

 ### If you run it, then you should put an alert on it

-Always have an alert -*at least*- on presence and healtiness of your targets.
+Always have an alert -*at least*- on presence and healthiness of your targets.
 You can't that rely on the things and take action that you can't observe.

 Avoid missing targets and unhealthy targets.
 All of the client libraries provides `up` metric by default.
 Use it.